DebasishBarai/meetcode/README.md

     - Create a PostgreSQL database.
     - Configure the database connection in the .env file, providing the necessary credentials and connection details.

+5. Environment Variables

+    To run this project, you will need to add the following environment variables to your .env file

+    `NEXTAUTH_SECRET` which is a string

+    `NEXTAUTH_URL` which is the base url of your project.
+In development, it is to be kept as [http://localhost:3000](http://localhost:3000)

+    `DATABASE_URL` which is the postgresql database url

-5. Run database migrations:
+6. Run database migrations:

     ```bash
     npx prisma migrate dev
     ```

-6. Start the development server:
+7. Start the development server:

     ```bash
     npm run dev
     ```

-7. Access MeetCode by visiting [http://localhost:3000](http://localhost:3000) in your browser.
+8. Access MeetCode by visiting [http://localhost:3000](http://localhost:3000) in your browser.

 ## Usage